roles: UX & UI | design | creative strategy & direction

-Beginning with a deep dive into pinpointing Thelen's differentiators and values, a new identity evolved through a collaborative approach to become an incredibly versatile and timeless brand that can shift and reshape depending on its application.
+I began with a deep dive into pinpointing Thelen's differentiators and values, after which a new identity evolved through a collaborative approach to become an incredibly versatile and timeless brand that can shift and reshape depending on its application.

 ABOVE:The new identity retains Thelen's legacy yet sets it apart with a classic and customized logotype that can grow with the agency, and an icon so versatile it can become anything yet says one thing: Thelen is approachable.
 That message of approachability plays out through the collateral and stationery.